WAT TAKRAI

 he trembled with nerves and mumbled.
 He got everything mixed up, and could not

 remember.
-‘Please tell it to me, Luangta Nu.
-I’ve never “uka” before.
-Please
+'Please tell it to me, Luangta Nu.
+I’ve never "uka" before.
+Please help.'

-out.
-He stayed in the kuti at
+stayed in the kuti at

-Wat Takrai for three nights, then disrobed and went
+Wat Takrai for three nights, then disrobed and went to

-in the monkhood for seven days.
+the monkhood for seven days.
 After disrobing he went to attend on the king."

-Excavations indicate that this monastery was already built in the Early Ayutthaya period.
+Excavations indicate that this monastery was already built in the Early Ayutthaya Period

-The complex has been vacated during the Burmese war of 1766-1767.
-In the
+(1350 - 1488 AD).
+The complex has been vacated during the Burmese war of 1766-

-(Mongkut) and Rama V (Chulalongkorn).
+Rama IV (Mongkut) and Rama V (Chulalongkorn).

-The site is indicated on Phraya Boran Rachathanin's map drafted in 1926.
+Phraya Boran Rachathanin's map drafted in 1926.

 References: